Content warning: This article contains graphic details regarding sexual assault and sexual abuse of minors. Reader discretion is recommended.

 Savala’s involvement with Chi Alpha Ministries was noted as early as 1989, according to the L’Acadien yearbook from the University of Southwestern Louisiana citing him as a “Chi Alpha staff member and world-traveled missionary.”

-Those familiar with Savala in his earlier years recall he traveled across various countries, eventually meeting Kevin Gould, a Welshman who would invite Savala to work as a youth minister at Clover Pass Community Church in Ketchikan, Alaska.
+Those familiar with Savala in his earlier years recall he traveled across various countries, eventually meeting Kevin Gould, a Welshman who invited Savala to work as a youth minister at Clover Pass Community Church in Ketchikan, Alaska.
 According to a News-Miner article, he held this position from 1995 to 1997.

-The name is a pseudonym, as he wanted to keep his identity hidden to protect against retaliation.
 For readability, user “99901” will be cited using the alias “Tom.”

-Tom said he was in a youth group in the church, where he was first introduced to Savala in “4th or 5th grade,” noting that he was “very highly esteemed by the leadership in the school and church.”
+In his account, Tom said he was in a youth group at Clover Pass Community Church when he was first introduced to Savala in “4th or 5th grade.”
+He noted he was “very highly esteemed by the leadership in the school and church.”

 At 10 years old, Tom said Savala invited him to a sleepover in the main church building, recalling that it was “quite an honor to be invited.”